I. What is Bathos?

 V. Examples of Bathos in Pop Culture

-This scene from the movie Cast Away is an example of unintentional bathos.
-The protagonist Chuck emotionally breaks down when he loses what has been his only friend while stranded on an island: a Wilson brand volleyball.
+The protagonist of the movie Cast Away, Chuck, creates an example of unintentional bathos when he emotionally breaks down after he loses what has been his only friend while stranded on an island: a Wilson brand volleyball.
 Although this scene is meant to be emotionally compelling, it is somewhat hilarious in that such despair is spent over a volleyball rather than a real person.
 As film critics would say, how bathetic!

 This is an emotional scene: Lisa Simpson is in tears when she is offered a job by a technological genius.
 That job, unfortunately, is to hand out flyers in a MyPod outfit.